spartantri/kringle2020/docs/achivements/A-CAN-Bus-Investigation/A-CAN-Bus-Investigation.md

       3 19B
    1331 244
 ```
-Also those with id `19B` are longer than the rest, so simple grep using a regular expression to filter the events with at least 11 characters will yield the `LOCK` and `UNLOCK` events that can also be confirmed in the Santa Sleigh.
+Also, those with id `19B` are longer than the rest, so simple grep using a regular expression to filter the events with at least 11 characters will yield the `LOCK` and `UNLOCK` events that can also be confirmed in the Santa Sleigh.
 ```
 elf@e9d6693bd207:~$ egrep '#.{11}' candump.log
 (1608926664.626448) vcan0 19B#000000000000